-Script Description document's metadata.
-The script demonstrates how to: send an action to an ACI server. • parse the action response to a LuaXmlDocument. use the methods of LuaXmlDocument to extract data from the document.
-The script assumes that an IDOL Server is installed on the local machine with an ACI port of 9000.
-You might need to modify these values.
-If you use this script, run it as a post import task so that it runs after KeyView has extracted document content.
-CategorySuggestFromText.lua Sends a document to IDOL for categorization, and adds information about the matching categories to the document's metadata.
-For information about how to use this script, see Categorize Documents, on page 73. filterdodgyfiles.lua An example script that demonstrates various ways to reject unwanted files, for example by file extension, by detecting the file format, or by analyzing the file content. identifiers.lua Adds sub-file indexes to the AUTN_IDENTIFIER document field of sub-files.
-This allows a connector to retrieve the sub-file, rather than the whole container, when the collect or view actions are used to retrieve the original file.
+Script Description view actions are used to retrieve the original file.
 If you use this script, you must run it as a post import task (so that it runs after KeyView processes the documents).
-For more information about the AUTN_IDENTIFIER field, see AUTN_IDENTIFIER, on page 179.
+For more information about the AUTN_IDENTIFIER field, see AUTN_IDENTIFIER, on page 205.
 IdolSpeech.lua Runs speech-to text on all files identified by KeyView as containing audio or video.
 To use this script, you must configure the settings for your IDOL Speech Server in the [IdolSpeechSettings] section of the CFS configuration file.
-For more information about using this script, see Run Analysis on All Audio and Video Files, on page 69. mediaserver/.lua These scripts run analysis on images, audio files, and video files by sending them to Media Server.
-For information about configuring media analysis, see Analyze Media, on page 62.
+For more information about using this script, see Run Analysis on All Audio and Video Files, on page 72. mediaserver/.lua These scripts run analysis on images, audio files, and video files by sending them to Media Server.
+For information about configuring media analysis, see Analyze Media, on page 65.

 CFS also includes scripts for use with Eduction.
 Some of these scripts are Eduction post processing scripts, which modify the output from an Eduction import task.
 The post processing scripts have the entry point function processmatch (edkmatch), rather than function handler (document).
 You must run a post processing script using the Eduction import task.
 Do not run an Eduction post processing script using a Lua task.
-For more information about Eduction Lua Post Processing, see Lua Post Processing, on page 77.
+For more information about Eduction Lua Post Processing, see Lua Post Processing, on page 81.
 For information about the Eduction scripts that are included with CFS, refer to the Eduction User Guide.